How to Improve Your Financial Well-Being, Even in Times of Uncertainty

 - Have access to cash?
 What happens if you invest it now?
-(Or, is it better to reserve that cash for the current emergency since it will be of an unknown duration?)
+(Or, is it better to reserve that cash for the current situation since it will be of an unknown duration?)

 - Can you keep pace with socking away retirement savings?
 What happens if you stop making these contributions?

-- Explore and add passive income streams to your plans
+- Adding passive income streams to your plans

-- Adjust your need for withdrawals from savings by reducing your spending
+- Adjusting your need for withdrawals from savings by reducing your spending

-- Want to guarantee your income from savings, no matter what is happening with financial markets?
-Have you considered a lifetime annuity?
+- Guaranteeing your income.
+What about a lifetime annuity?
 Use an annuity calculator or model an annuity in the NewRetirement Planner.